7/22/2024

 Rasmus Engberg

-Yes, I good morning.
+Yes, hi, good morning.
 Just had one question left, actually.
-If you roll time forward a little bit and you do continue to generate about a billion on cash flow and pay earn out that maybe 500 million per year.
-What is your scenario?
-What do you want to do?
-As a result, what do you want?
+If you roll time forward a little bit to continue to generate about a billion on cash flow and pay earn out debt of maybe 500 million per year.
+What is your scenario of what you want to do as earn out debt comes off?
 Where do you want to take that money?

 speaker